HumeyraBali/MoonlightSurvivors/README.md

 - **Game Systems**:
   - **Health System**: Player have health bar that decrease when taking damage and increase when collect hearth.
   - **Level Up System**: System for collect exp points and reach higher levels.
-  - **Item System**: The player can collect coins and dropped dimonds from enemies and hearts from chests.
+  - **Item System**: The player can collect coins and dropped diamonds from enemies and hearts from chests.
   - **Spawn Systems**: There are spawn systems for enemies and chests.
   - **World Loop System**: The map is regenerated for infinite world scrolling.
   - **Weapon System**: System for manage weapon data and upgrades.